rlojek/sport_radar/README.md

 The logic of formatting and sorting could be brought out to external objects if required, easy to implement as lambda or method reference.

-# Acceptance test will be added tomorrow - when I'll get some sleep and finish daily business.
-I'm very sorry for inconvenience.
+# Acceptance test added as Junit class